thuliteio/thulite.io/content/blog/hyas-2.md

 +++
 title = "Hyas 2.0"
 url = "/blog/hyas-2/"
-description = "Hyas 2.0 is a code restructuring release, making Hyas more robust and flexible." summary = "Hyas 2.0 is a code restructuring release, making Hyas more robust and flexible." date = 2023-09-01T11:51:15+02:00 lastmod = 2023-09-01T11:51:15+02:00 draft = false
+description = "Hyas 2.0 restructures the framework to make projects more robust, flexible, and easier to maintain as the ecosystem grows." summary = "Hyas 2.0 restructures the framework to make projects more robust, flexible, and easier to maintain as the ecosystem grows." date = 2023-09-01T11:51:15+02:00 lastmod = 2023-09-01T11:51:15+02:00 draft = false